 However, Christmas has become more popular for Indians because of American movies.
-People don’t have the same feelings about Christmas like “western countries” (how they call it) obviously and they mostly just go out somewhere to celebrate, making their children dressed in Santa costumes or Santa caps at least – kids are being taught about these Holidays in schools now, however – some kids here can start crying if they see “big Santa” in shopping mall.
+People don’t have the same feelings about Christmas like “western countries” (that’s how they call it) obviously and they mostly just go out somewhere to celebrate, making their children dressed in Santa costumes or Santa caps at least – kids are being taught about these holidays in schools now, however – some kids here can start crying if they see “big Santa” in shopping mall.
 Indians do also put Christmas trees in few public places but not as many as we are used to: it usually happens in shopping malls or some restaurants but not at city squares or streets and not at homes usually.
-Also decorations for Christmas trees apparently sold in much smaller quantities and people do not have many free days at work.
-Well, in Russia we have 10 to 14 free days in New Year time, so definitely not as many, 2-3 days usually and little more for children in schools.
+Also decorations for Christmas trees apparently sold in much smaller quantities (of course, obviously, no natural trees) and people usually have 1-3 days off at work.

 In India, the most important holiday of the year is Diwali.
 It is traditionally a religious festival, it’s called the Festival of Lights.
 In some countries, people call Diwali as the Indian New Year, but the Indians themselves don’t agree with this description.
-Diwali is happening in November.
-During this holidays people here have a few days off and they spend it with their families and close people, give each other gifts, decorate almost all the buildings with garlands outside, and inside with candles and drawings of colored sand, fire up the fireworks (and not just for 5-10 minutes, but for several hours and even days, which leads to severe air pollution and different laws about this every year).
+Diwali is happening in October or November (dates is changeable).
+During this holidays people here have a few days off and they spend it with their families and close people, give each other gifts, decorate almost all the buildings with garlands outside for almost a month before as well (there is Dussera before too), and inside with candles and drawings of colored sand, fire up the fireworks (and not just for 5-10 minutes, but for several hours and even days, which leads to severe air pollution and different laws about this every year).
 So it is in many things similar to Christmas celebrations in Europe and New Year celebrations in Russia and Ukraine.

 If you are interested how people in India do celebrate other Festivals, please Click Here.